htrajan/ht-drawsteel/Draw Steel Rules (original).md

 - **Target:** Self
 - **Trigger:** You lose Stamina and are not dying.

-**Effect:** After damage is resolved, if your rage is high enough, you can enter your animal or hybrid form as a free triggered action.
+**Effect:** After damage is resolved, if your [[Rage|rage]] is high enough, you can enter your animal or hybrid form as a free triggered action.
 If you can’t gain the temporary Stamina from that form because you have already done so this encounter, you gain temporary Stamina equal to your Might.

-**Spend 1 Rage:** If you are not dying, you can spend a Recovery.
+**Spend 1 [[Rage]]:** If you are not dying, you can spend a Recovery.

 ##### RELENTLESS TOSS